skooter500/OOP-2020-2021/README.md

 Update your forks of the repo to get the code we wrote on Monday and create a branch for your work today.
 Don't commit onto the master branch!

-Complete the procedural drawing exercises below.
+Complete the procedural drawing exercises below by editing the file Loops.java.
 You can check the value of the "which" variable which will be in the range 0-9 and use this to determine which exercise gets drawn.
 There are > 12 exercises so some of the numbers will have to draw more than one exercise.

 ## Procedural drawing exercises: